 - Engage in authorized employment only.

 - File timely and appropriate extension request, if your program is extended.

 - Report early departure from your program to IPS.
-If you decide to depart the United States more than 30 days prior to the completion date of your program (as indicated on your DS‐2019), you must notify your department and IPS.
+If you decide to depart the United States more than 30 days prior to the completion date of your program (as indicated on your DS‐2019), you MUST notify your department AND IPS.
 Correctly recording your program completion date is important because it can affect the date on which you can return to the United States on a new J‐1 program, or in another visa status.